Learn All About the Relaxation Response and How Restorative Yoga Can Initiate It

 The four steps needed to initiate the relaxation response perfectly align with the Restorative Yoga practice.
 This makes Restorative Yoga a wonderful way to surrender to the relaxation response.

 You may not consciously recognize it, but you likely always have a mental device in your Restorative Yoga practice.
-Perhaps there is a clear focus on the breath and you unconsciously deepen and follow its rhythm.
+Perhaps there is a clear focus on the breath, and you unconsciously deepen and follow its rhythm.
 Perhaps you use a mantra like om to focus your mind.
 Or perhaps you visualize yourself melting into the props beneath you.
-Whatever you choose to focus on in your practice, it undoubtedly helps to initiate the relaxation response.
+Whatever you choose to focus on in your practice undoubtedly helps to initiate the relaxation response.

 Also, Restorative Yoga is all about acceptance and passivity.
 The body is placed in specific ways to be receptive to the downward force of gravity.
 You use lots of props to support your positioning so you can become physically passive.
 And all of this passivity inevitably makes its way into your mind as well.
-The more you’re able to surrender to what is, the more likely you are to initiate the relaxation response in your practice.
+The more you can surrender to what is, the more likely you are to initiate the relaxation response in your practice.

 Restorative Yoga—The Ultimate Rest-and-Digest Practice